Business Administration, MBA (Online)

 Foundation

 The purpose of the Foundation area is to provide students with a functional knowledge of business theory in the context of decision-making and management skills.
-The following three courses (2 credits each) are required but may be waived based on a student’s academic and professional background.
+There are three courses (2 credits each) required, but may be waived based on a student’s academic and professional background.

 The Core

-The following courses (3 credits each) provide students with the theoretical basis and practical applications of marketing, accounting, business analytics and financial management.
-Through the use of a variety of analytical, problem-solving approaches to business situations, the Core courses expose the students to both the needed depth of analyses and broad business perspectives required for operational, financial and strategic decision making.
+The core courses will provide students with the theoretical basis and practical applications of marketing, accounting, financial management, and business analytics.
+Through the use of a variety of analytical, problem-solving approaches to business situations, the core courses expose the students to both the needed depth of analyses and broad business perspectives required for operational, financial and strategic decision making.

 Specialization

-All students will select a specialization and are required to complete three 700-level courses in the specialization track selected.
+All students are required to select a specialization, which consists of three 700-level courses in the specialization track selected.
 Courses must be completed after the Core Courses and any other prerequisites for the courses.
 The specialization offerings have been determined by student interest and market need.

 - Accounting